Saturday, December 19, 2015

 Aroma and Flavor – 1.0 out of 3 mugs

-Immediately upon opening, I realized frosty vanilla root beer is not a root beer.
-The first aroma is like opening a heavily fragranced aroma vanilla candle.
-I compare it to what I would envision a cupcake stuffed up my nose would be like.
-It took little knowledge to understand this was corn syrup-based as it gets the same aroma from opening a corn syrup bottle.
+Upon opening, I immediately discerned that frosty vanilla root beer is not a traditional root beer.
+The initial aroma is reminiscent of opening a heavily scented vanilla candle, evoking the scent of a vanilla-filled cupcake.
+It was relatively easy to identify that this beverage is corn syrup-based, as it emits the same aroma as opening a corn syrup bottle.

 Head – 0.0 out of 3 mugs